Covington Estate Planning Attorney

 Living Trusts vs. Wills: Which is Right for Your Family?

-One of the most common questions we hear as a Covington estate planning attorney is whether a client should choose a Last Will and Testament or a Revocable Living Trust.
+One of the most common questions Charlton hears is whether a client should choose a Last Will and Testament or a Revocable Living Trust.
 Both are effective tools, but they serve very different purposes under Louisiana law.

 The Last Will and Testament